hatari/hatari/tests/tosboot/readme.txt

 * TV, VGA, RGB and monochrome monitors and 1, 2 & 4 plane VDI modes

-* Different amounts of memory from 0 (0.5MB) to 14MB
+* Different amounts of ST-RAM from 0 (0.5MB) to 14MB

+* Different amounts of TT-RAM from 0 to 256MB

 * With and without GEMDOS harddisk directory emulation